The Servd Workflow

 Before we deploy our new bundle to staging, we like to do a full clone from production to staging.
 You can do this in the Servd dashboard by navigating to Staging > Import > Clone From Environment.

-By cloning the database, assets and the currently selected production bundle our staging environment becomes essentially an exact replica of our current production environment.
+By cloning the database, assets and the currently selected production bundle our staging environment becomes close to an exact replica of our current production environment.

 This allows us to make sure the deployment of our new bundle is being tested against the same conditions as will be present in production.